algosup/2023-2024-project-4-sportshield-team-5/documents/functional specification/functional-specification.md

 ### 2.1.1 Connection To The Device

-User can connect their smartphone to the device via an Bluetooth.
+User can connect their smartphone to the device via an BLE.
 This connection allow the user to Activate/Deactivate the Anti-theft functionality of the device and Unlock the security cable.

 ### 2.1.2 Anti-Theft function